gcharot/Zabbix/zjstat/README.md

 By default zabbix offers the proc.num check unfortunately this check is based on the process command line which is not very convinient for java processes.
 Concerning java process memory monitoring, this requires a JMX interface which is not necessarily supported by all program or very contraignant to deploy.

-zjstat uses only system command, there is nothing to install apart from the java utilities.
+zjstat uses only system commands, there is nothing to install apart from the java utilities.

 ## WHAT CAN I DO